daniele-delucaa/leetcode/README.md

 # leetcode
-Solutions of some problem of Leetcode
+Solutions of some problems of Leetcode